Mortgage life insurance

 - If you have a problem getting individual life insurance because you have a certain condition or illness, mortgage life insurance might be a good alternative.

-- Your premiums will stay the same but your coverage will decrease because you’re paying down your mortgage.
+- Your premiums will stay the same but your coverage technically decreases as you pay down your mortgage.
 If you have a $200,000 mortgage and after five years you’ve paid off $34,000 in principal, then your coverage will fall to $166,000.
 With regular life insurance, your coverage stays the same.

 - If you decide to change your mortgage provider, you’ll lose your coverage.
-Your insurance isn’t portable and you’ll need to sign up for it again, possibly at a higher rate.
+Your insurance isn’t portable and you’ll need to sign up for it again, likelier at a higher rate.

 - Your mortgage life insurance is set against your mortgage.
 If you need more coverage for other things in your life, you cannot get more coverage than your mortgage.
 With individual life insurance, you have more flexibility to determine how much coverage you purchase and your beneficiaries can use it for any expenses, not just the mortgage.